doodlebunnyhops/doodlebunnyhops.github.io/content/map/crystals/_index.md

 {{% notice style="tip" %}}
 You can click the outlined areas in the image to find out more details about that location!.

-- Red Square: Crystal Location
-- Yellow Rectangle: Special location in Motel
-- Magenta Rectangle: Special location in Agency Bunker
+- Each location is numbered in the order it must be collected.
 {{% /notice %}}

 {{< svg "static/images/maps/crystals/crystals.svg" >}}